USA Banner

 Pay Attention

-You should always keep your eyes on the road, but this is exceptionally important in work zones.
-Be aware of all signage throughout work zones that can indicate reduced speeds, lane changes and other important information.
+You should always keep your eyes on the road, but this is especially important in work zones.
+Be aware of all signage throughout the area that can indicate reduced speeds, lane changes and other important information.
 Avoid distractions such as your cellphone, eating, drinking, the radio, GPS and conversing with other passengers.

 Slow Down